 The F809F Fieldbus Diagnostic Module is available as an option for use with F800 Series and some F600 Series fieldbus power supplies.
-It plugs into an F8xx or F6x8 Series power supply carrier and continuously monitors the performance of each of the eight fieldbus segments, providing information on the network health and capturing retransmissions between the fieldbus devices and control system.
+It plugs into an F8xx or F6x8 Series power supply carrier, or an F8x8 diagnostic module carrier and monitors the performance of each of the eight fieldbus segments, providing information on the network health and capturing retransmissions between the fieldbus devices and control system.